 Type your URL into Open Site Explorer.
 Then scroll to the left sidebar, and select “linking domains.”
 This will give you a list of all the domains that link to your homepage.
 Do you like what you see?
 Are there strange or off topic sites linking to you?
 Click through to some of the linking pages.
 Are they reputable?
 Multiple links from spam directories, and shell blogs should raise a red flag.

 Next, scroll two slots down and select “anchor text.”
 Are the links to your site built within “branded” terms, such as your firm name, or within “money” keywords, like “your city law firm?”
 The more optimized your anchor text, the greater the likelihood you have a Penguin issue.

-If you did see some suspicious link activity, Webmaster Tools can help you determine whether you’re the victim of a manual penalty.
+If you did see some suspicious link activity, Google Search Console can help you determine whether you’re the victim of a manual penalty.
 Under the “search traffic” tab, you’ll see an option for “manual actions.”
-I’ve attached a screen shot below of what this area of Webmaster Tools will look like if your site is “clean.”
+I’ve attached a screen shot below of what this area of Search Console will look like if your site is “clean.”
 Keep in mind that the absence of a manual action doesn’t mean your site is free of algorithmic issues.

-In addition to link issues, Webmaster Tools is a good resource for accessing data on a host of performance issues, from site speed to average ranking for important keywords.
-For more on using Webmaster Tools for SEO purposes, check out this article.
+In addition to link issues, Google Search Console is a good resource for accessing data on a host of performance issues, from site speed to average ranking for important keywords.

 Step #4 – Search the search index